ssilverman/TeensyDMX/README.md

 Each call to `readPacket` is independent, meaning that if no packet has arrived after a call to this function, subsequent calls will return -1.

+### Retrieving 16-bit values

+Retrieving 16-bit values is easy with one available 16-bit function:
+1. `get16Bit` for single words.

+This works the same as the 8-bit `get` function, but uses the `uint16_t` type instead.

 ### Error counts and disconnection

 The DMX receiver keeps track of three types of errors: